Madam Walker Legacy Center

 News About This Theater

-A rare example of African Deco styling (which featured African shields and spears, sphinxes, and chimpanzees), the Walker Theatre was concieved by Madam C. J. Walker, America’s first black millionairess, after she was charged a higher price to attend another downtown theater because of her race.
+A rare example of African Deco/Egyptian.Spanish Baroque styling (which featured African shields and spears, sphinxes, and chimpanzees), the 1,200-seat Walker Theatre was conceived by Madam C. J. Walker, America’s first black millionairess, after she was charged a higher price to attend another downtown theatre because of her race.

-Walker died in 1919, before the theater was finished, but her daughter A'Lelia completed the theater in her mother’s memory.
+Walker died in 1919, before the theatre was finished, but her daughter A'Lelia completed the theatre in her mother’s memory.
 The Walker Theatre was opened on December 26, 1927, with 1,500 seats.
-The theater building also contained a ballroom, casino, beauty shop, pharmacy, and coffee shop.
-It was located in the heart of the African American community, Indiana Avenue, which was famed for its jazz halls.
+The theatre building also contained the Indiana Roof Ballroom, Casino Ballroom, beauty shop, pharmacy, and coffee shop.
+It was equipped with a Barton 2 manual 6 ranks theatre organ.
+The Walker Theatre is located in the heart of the African American community, Indiana Avenue, an area which was famed for its jazz halls.

-Recently, the building has undergone a complete restoration.
-There are plans to install a theater organ, which will hopefully be the original Barton Organ that was removed long ago.
+There were plans to install a theatre organ, which will hopefully be the original Barton Organ that was removed long ago.

 Just login to your account and subscribe to this theater.